rubzip/PoliticalPass/README.md

 ## About data

-I have selected some relevant political profiles in Spain (politicians, tweetstars, youtubers, ...), labeled as 0 (rigthts) and 1 (leftist), then we have .
+I have selected some relevant political profiles in Spain (politicians, tweetstars, youtubers, ...), labeled as 0 (rigthts) and 1 (leftist), then I have downloaded the n last tweets from each user labeled based on who wrote it.

 ### Problems
  * Nowadays left-wing and right-wing concepts are senseless since we have 2 variables in [political spectrum](https://en.wikipedia.org/wiki/Political_spectrum), but it was the simplest way to label data.
 For example I have clasified [Juan Ramón Rallo](https://es.wikipedia.org/wiki/Juan_Ramón_Rallo) (liberal) as rightist.